-The best ergonomic mouse for 2024
+The best ergonomic mouse for 2025 - Engadget

 Each of three ergonomic mice shapes can help address different concerns.
 If you're trying to avoid twisting your forearm, a vertical mouse could be what you need.
 Clicking a vertical mouse feels more like pinching your finger and thumb together, which could relieve certain other wrist issues as well.

-A semi-vertical mouse feels the most like a traditional mouse, with an angle closer to 50 or 60 degrees from your desk.
+A semi-vertical mouse feels the most like a traditional computer mouse, with an angle closer to 50 or 60 degrees from your desk.
 Semi-vertical mouse clicks can feel easier too, since you're pushing down instead of pinching.
 Some vertical and semi-vertical mice have an optional flange that supports the heel of your palm.
-Instead of pivoting on those bones to make the mouse move, your palm and wrist stay aligned and the entire arm controls the motion.
+Instead of pivoting on those bones to make your cursor move, your palm and wrist stay aligned and the entire arm controls the motion.

 A trackball mouse can also keep your wrist from bending, as it keeps your forearm planted.
 My personal struggle is with neck and shoulder tension, so trackballs and very lightweight vertical mice work best for me as their configuration lets me keep my forearm from moving.